Always knowing when to

 - 50 Beautiful Deer-Resistant Plants by Ruth Rogers Clausen

 As a new gardener, your first thought when you see deer in your yard might be “Bambi’s come to visit!”
 But after they’ve chewed your precious plants to the nub you’ll start wondering why hunting isn’t allowed in the city limits.
 The problem?
 You’ve most likely planted some “deer candy” – the plants deer love the most.
 With this book by your side, you’ll discover what deer do and don’t like to eat.
 Plant more of what they don’t like, eliminate their favorite treats, and they’ll stay away.

 It’s Your Turn

-And what’s your favorite gardening book for beginners?
+Did I miss any great books?
+What do you think is the best gardening book for beginners?
 Share in a comment below!

 I believe you can grow your dream garden and still have time to enjoy it.